 Dress Code for all School Special Events (dinners, lectures, Jr. Sr. Banquet, etc.): Following the common sense code of Christian modesty, St. John Bosco Academy requires dress to be within certain parameters at all school events when uniforms are not worn.
 We reserve the right to ask a student to leave a function should he or she arrive not having followed the code below.
 If there is a question, please ask ahead of time or bring an alternative item.
 Parents are also asked to respect this code during, such events, as they are examples to all our students.

 Special Dress Days are special days, events, and performances that are school-sponsored but may or may not be held during regular school days or school hours.
 Some examples of this are: Spirit Week, Rose Ball, Holy-ween, Junior/Senior Banquet, theatrical presentations, field trips.
 All dress for these occasions should be modest and glorify God, revealing men's and women's beauty and dignity in God's creation.
 "Do you not know that your body is a temple of the Holy Spirit within you....So glorify God in your body."
 1 Cor 6:19-20 Before these school sponsored events, students and parents will be duly informed of the school dress guidelines and may contact a dean or teacher for further questions:

-For young men and women:
+Formal attire guidelines for young men and women:

 - 1. All clothing must be clean, properly pressed and fit properly - 2.
 Skirts and dresses are to be no shorter in length than the crease of the back of the knee - 3.
 Clothes should not reveal undergarments or midsections, nor should bra straps or undergarments be exposed, undergarments can not be worn as outer garments - 4.
 Dresses and tops should have no plunging necklines (at most 4 fingers below the collar bone) - 5.
 Slits in dresses or skirts may not be more than 1 inch above the knee cap in the front and not more than 3 inches above the crease of the knee in the back - 6.
-No strapless dresses or tops; All dresses and tops must have a strap - 7.
+No strapless dresses or tops; All dresses and tops must have a strap, no spaghetti straps - 7.
 No open back dresses; No skin showing below a normal bra line - 8.
 Dresses should not be too tight or form fitting - 9.
-When in the church or chapel, a shrug or wrap should be worn to cover bare shoulders - 10.
-No offensive or suggestive wording on clothing. - 11.
-On dress-down days, jeans or slacks are permitted for boys and girls, but no shorts, sweatpants, leggings, or ripped jeans are allowed
+When in the church or chapel, a shrug or wrap should be worn to cover bare shoulders